shashankpc7746/LoRA_TextToVision/README_PRODUCTION.md

 **Enterprise-Grade Text-to-Video Generation System**

+## 🎯 About Gurukul Project

+**IMPORTANT**: "Gurukul" is the **project name**, not a thematic constraint.

+**What Gurukul Does:**
+- **General-purpose educational video generation platform**
+- Users can learn **ANY concept** (physics, programming, history, art, sports, cooking, etc.)
+- User searches for a topic → Text content generated → JSON prompt file created → Video generated
+- **No style limitations** - the system must handle diverse educational content

+**Key Point**: The name "Gurukul" is just a brand name (like "YouTube" or "Khan Academy"), not a visual theme.
+Our model generates videos for **any subject matter**, not just traditional/ancient Indian educational themes.

+---

 ## 📋 System Overview

 LoRA_TextToVision is a complete AI-powered video generation pipeline that transforms text prompts into high-quality videos through: